-Apple Watch 4's ECG feature is rolling out today
+Apple Watch 4's ECG feature is rolling out today (update)

 The Apple Watch 4 stole the show at the Apple event in September, in large part due to its built-in electrocardiogram (ECG).
 The smartwatch was touted as the first consumer device to pack the function -- which goes one further from detecting a low heart rate to sense a dangerous condition known as an atrial fibrillation.
-Fast forward almost three months, and the feature is available today courtesy of the latest watchOS update (5.1.2.), along with an irregular rate notification feature for Apple Watches going back to Series 1.
+Fast forward almost three months, and The Verge reports that the feature is available today courtesy of the latest watchOS update (5.1.2.), along with an irregular rate notification feature for Apple Watches going back to Series 1.

 The FDA has previously warned that the ECG app is for "informational use only" and "should not be used by people under 22 years old."
 The regulator also noted that user's should not take "clinical action" solely based on the device's data readings and should always consult with a qualified healthcare professional.